balcilar/Stereo-Camera-Calibration-Orthogonal-Planes/README.md

 ip=q/q(3);
 plot(ip(1),ip(2),'r*','MarkerSize',10);
  ```
-Here is the query point of the left camera image, its epipolar line on the right camera image and assumption of this point on Y=0 plane, its exact position on right image. as you can see the epipolar line is not parallel, the cameras were not mounted at the same straigth line properly.
+Here is the query point of the left camera image, its epipolar line on the right camera image and assumption of this point on Y=0 plane, its exact position on right image. as you can see the epipolar line is not parallel,that is because the cameras were not mounted at the same straigth line properly.

 ![Sample image](Outputs/epipolarline.jpg?raw=true "Title")